Find Affordable College Courses

 Health Professions majors at Augusta University take out an average of $27,442 in student loans while working on their egree.
 This translates to an average monthly loan payment of $127, based on a 10-year repayment plan.

-South University, Savannah came in at #6 in this year’s edition of the Best Health Professions Schools in Georgia ranking.
-Located in the city of Savannah, South University, Savannah is a private for-profit college with a small student population.
+With a ranking of #6, South University, Savannah did quite well on this year’s best schools for health professions students.
+Located in the medium-sized city of Savannah, South University, Savannah is a private for-profit school with a small student population.

 The average amount in student loans that health professions majors at South University, Savannah take out is $44,282.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $208.